 Mechanical editing covers both copy editing and proofreading, and is the process of ensuring that a piece of writing is free of errors.

-- First, copy editors check for grammar, spelling, and punctuation mistakes.
+- First, copy editors check for grammar, spelling (such as Brazilian vs Brasillian), and punctuation mistakes.

 - Then, proofreaders look for any remaining errors, as well as make sure that the layout is correct and that there are no typos.